The labyrinth is a maze, a symbol or typology for the mystical journey. It’s a typology leading us to treasure or destruction.

 Where Are They Found

 We can find the labyrinth of the ancients in underground caverns or caves.
-When constructed above ground, they obscured from being viewed from vantage points.
+When constructed above ground, they intentionally obscure the maze from being viewed from vantage points.
 The builders do not want travelers to see how to negotiate the puzzle.
 Crete and Egypt’s ancient cultures built these for religious acolytes to prove their worth.
 Many of these were underground structures.

 When Christianity took over these sacred sites, they constructed Churches on top of them.
 Thus, making the maze catacombs for the dead.
 The closer they buried you to the center, the higher your status.